Inspiration

 How to Develop Charisma

 Positive body language is a must for exuding personal charisma.
 Those with an engaging personality are often incredibly emotive individuals, and any hint of negativity is more obvious and exaggerated in equal measure.
-So make sure to work on your body language if you’re someone who oozes charm!
+So make sure to work on your body language if you’re someone who oozes charm but suffers from pesky imposter syndrome!

 It’s important to find people who will give you honest feedback and look for ways to improve so that they can continually grow as a person and build their charisma as well.